Whether you believe that managers are born or they are created, you can benefit from learning about different management styles and techniques.

 Here, the manager not only sees the bright future for the company and employees but is pushing to get there at high speed and constantly challenging the status quo.

 Transformational managers inspire people to push past their comfort zone, grow and dream.
+Their day planner is packed with strategic sessions, meetings, and reviews of the progress.
 This style implies leading by example.
 It means that a manager should also shoot for the stars and be a motivational figure for everyone else.

 The risk with this management style is that some people will be unable to keep up with the pace and will quickly burn out.
 Disrupting the current way of working and doing things differently can definitely lead to innovation, but it is also synonymous with spreading yourself too thin.